opencybersecurityalliance/kestrel-lang/docs/language/commands.rst

   easily develop new analytics interfaces to provide special running environments (check :doc:`../source/kestrel.analytics.interface`).

-- Output: The executed analytics could yield either *(a)* data for variable updates, or *(b)* a display object, or both.
+- Output: The executed analytics could yield either or both of *(a)* data for variable updates, or *(b)* a display object.
 The ``APPLY`` command passes the impacts to the Kestrel session:

-    - Updated variable(s): The most common enrichment is adding/updating
+    - Updating variable(s): The most common enrichment is adding/updating
       attributes to input variables (existing entities).
 The attributes can be, yet not limited to: